-n integer number of daemons.

-or for launch_remote only, a 'miraiCluster' or 'miraiNode'.

-... (optional) arguments passed through to daemon.
-These include 'autoexit', 'cleanup', 'output', 'maxtasks', 'idletime' and 'walltime'.
-Only supply to override arguments originally provided to daemons, otherwise those will be used instead.

-[default NULL] required for secure TLS connections over 'tls+tcp://'.
-Zero-configuration TLS certificates generated by daemons are automatically passed to the daemon, without requiring to be specified here.
-Otherwise, supply either the character path to a file containing X.509 certificate(s) in PEM format, comprising the certificate authority certificate chain, or a length 2 character vector comprising [i] the certificate authority certificate chain and [ii] the empty string but returns the shell commands for deploying manually on remote machines.
+n integer number of daemons. or for launch_remote only, a 'miraiCluster' or 'miraiNode'. (optional) arguments passed through to daemon().
+These include autoexit, cleanup, output, maxtasks, idletime and walltime.
+Only supply to override arguments originally provided to daemons(), otherwise those will be used instead. tls [default NULL] required for secure TLS connections over 'tls+tcp://'.
+Zero- configuration TLS certificates generated by daemons() are automatically passed to the daemon, without requiring to be specified here.
+Otherwise, supply either the character path to a file containing X.509 certificate(s) in PEM format, com- prising the certificate authority certificate chain, or a length 2 character vector comprising [i] the certificate authority certificate chain and [ii] the empty string "". .compute [default 'default'] character value for the compute profile to use (each compute profile has its own independent set of daemons). remote required only for launching remote daemons, a configuration generated by remote_config() or ssh_config().
+An empty remote_config() does not effect any daemon launches but returns the shell commands for deploying manually on remote machines.